MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 <a name="Exercise1"></a>
 ## Exercise1: Create an event hub ##

-Azure Stream Analytics supports two types of input: input from Azure blobs, and input from Azure event hubs.
+Azure Stream Analytics supports several types of input, including input from Azure blobs and input from Azure event hubs.
 Of the two, the latter is typically more interesting because in the IoT world, data is easily transmitted to Azure event hubs through field gateways (for devices that are not IP-capable) or cloud gateways (for devices that *are* IP-capable), and a single Azure event hub can handle millions of events per second transmitted from devices spread throughout the world.

 In this exercise, you'll create an Azure event hub to provide input to Azure Stream Analytics and configure it to so that it can be accessed safely and securely by IoT devices and gateways.